IPBES-Data/IPBES_TCA_Ch2_Vision/input/tca_corpus/search terms/strategies_options.org.md

 "Business for Nature" OR
 "Caring economy" OR
 "Circular economy" OR
-"circular bioeconomy" OR
+"Circular bioeconomy" OR
 "Commoning" OR
 "Cradle-to-Cradle" OR
 "Degrowth" OR
 "Doughnut Economics" OR
 "Economic of Biodiversity" OR
-"ecological economics" OR
+"Ecological economics" OR
 "Ecosystem accounting" OR
 "Mainstreaming biodiversity" OR
-"Life-Centered Economics" OR
-"nature positive economy" OR
+"Nature positive economy" OR
 "Natural capital accounting" OR
 "Natural Social Contract" OR
-"nature-related financial disclosure" OR "nature-positive business" OR
+"Nature-related financial disclosure" OR "Not-for-profit economy" OR
-"not-for-profit economy" OR
-"regenerative business" OR
+"Regenerative business" OR
-"regenerative capitalism" OR
+"Regenerative capitalism" OR
-"relocalize economy" OR
+"Relocalize" OR
 "Sharing economy" OR
 "Steady state economy" OR
 "System of Environmental Economic Accounting" OR "Wellbeing Economics"

+## Sustainable consumption

+"Collaborative Consumption" OR
+"Consumption reduction" OR
+"Dietary transition" OR
+"Ethical consumerism" OR
+"Food Cooperative" OR
+"Food waste reduction" OR
+"Frugal consumption" OR
+"Green consumption" OR
+"Lifestyle change" OR
+"Localized food system" OR
+"Low-impact diet" OR
+"Minimalist lifestyle" OR
+"Plant-based diet" OR
+"Reduce consumption" OR
+"Recycle" OR
+"Responsible consumption" OR
+"Reuse" OR
+"Shared consumption" OR
+"Shared ownership" OR
+"Simple living" OR
+"Sustainable consumption" OR
+"Sustainable use" OR
+"Sustainable practices" OR
+"Tax on consumption"

+## Sustainable production

+"Agri-Environmental and Climate Measure" OR "Agroecology" OR
+"Agroforestry" OR
+"Biological agriculture" OR
+"Best practice in production" OR
+"Carbon farming" OR
+"Climate-smart agriculture" OR
+"Community-supported Agriculture" OR
+"Conservation tillage" OR
+"Crop diversification" OR
+"Downscale production" OR
+"Holistic planned grazing" OR
+"Organic agriculture" OR
+"Reduced impact logging" OR
+"Responsible production" OR
+"Sustainable agricultural intensification" OR "Sustainable aquaculture" OR
+"Sustainable design" OR
+"Sustainable fishing" OR
+"Sustainable production" OR
+"Sustainable Small-Scale Fisheries" OR
+"Swidden agriculture"

-# 4) Transform governance systems to be inclusive, accountable, and adaptive
+# 4) Transform governance systems to be inclusive accountable and adaptive

 ## Integrated governance

-"biodiversity advocacy" OR
-"cross-sectoral coordination" OR
+"Cross-sectoral coordination" OR
 "Ecosystem-based management" OR
-"environmental advocacy" OR
+"Environmental advocacy" OR
 "Institutional arrangement" OR
 "Institutional entrepreneurship" OR
 "Institutional reform" OR
-"integrated assessment" OR
+"Integrated assessment" OR
+"Integrated governance" OR
-"multilevel governance" OR
+"Multilevel governance" OR
 "Policy coordination" OR
-"social capital" OR
-"strategic planning" OR
+"Strategic planning" OR
-"strategy visioning"
+"Visioning"

 ## Inclusive governance